MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppDeploy.rst

     Total time: 1 minute 6 seconds

-The WPK file produced by the build process is located in a dedicated ``target~/artifacts`` folder in the project and is published to the target module repository declared in :ref:`MicroEJ Module Manager settings file <mmm_settings_file>`.
+The files produced by the build process is located in a dedicated ``target~/artifacts`` folder in the project and is published to the target module repository declared in :ref:`MicroEJ Module Manager settings file <mmm_settings_file>`.

+The file that ends with `.wpk` (the WPK file) is a portable file that contains all necessary binary data to build link `.fo` on any compatible Multi-Sandbox Firmware.
-The module repository can be a `MicroEJ Forge instance <https://www.microej.com/product/forge/>`_.
+Then, the WPK file can be published to a `MICROEJ FORGE instance <https://www.microej.com/product/forge/>`_.
+Please contact :ref:`our support team <get_support>` if you want to get more information on MICROEJ FORGE and automated Applications deployment through a device management system.

 ..
    | Copyright 2022, MicroEJ Corp.
 Content in this space is free